apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdataoutputstreambuilder.md

    Risk: a file is created over a directory.
 2. Ignores the overwrite flag.
 3. Never issues a `DELETE` call to delete parent directory markers.
-4. Mkdir does not check whether the parent is directory of file.
-   Risk: a dir can be created even though its parent is a file.

 It is possible to probe an S3A Filesystem instance for this capability through the `hasPathCapability(path, "fs.s3a.create.performance")` check.